Flwrian/JavaChessEngine/Issues.md

 Checkmate is not really implemented in the actual game.
 The game will just end if the engine detects that the king is going to be captured.

 ## Stalemate
-Stalemate is not implemented yet.
+Stalemate is not fully implemented yet.

 ## Threefold repetition
-Threefold repetition is not implemented yet.
+Threefold repetition is fully not implemented yet.

 ## Fifty move rule
 Fifty move rule is not implemented yet.